 BEST VALUE PACK

 If you’re OK to spend a bit more on your disposables, Gillette’s Mach3 Disposable Razor is definitely another quality pick.
 Three blades work to shave more effectively with fewer strokes and the lubricant strip keeps things smooth the whole way.
 But what really sets this disposable apart is the spacing of the blades.
 The closer the blades are set together, the easier they will clog, but these blades are set just far enough apart to make it easy to rinse hair away from the blades.
-Overall, the Mach3 is a great disposable, but it costs more per shave than most other disposable options.
+Overall, the Mach3 is one of the best disposable razors, but it definitely costs more than most other disposable options.

 BEST FOUR-BLADE RAZOR

 Though it’s not as well known as the Gillette ProGlide, the BIC Flex 5 Hybrid 5-Blade Disposable Razor system is significantly cheaper and offers a comparable five-blade shaving experience.
 One key difference besides price is the use of flexible blades.
-While the ProGlide relies on its FlexBall for contouring, the Flex 5 Hybrid’s flexible blades bend ever so slightly as you press to address the contours of your face.
+While the ProGlide relies on its FlexBall for contouring, the Flex 5 Hybrid’s flexible blades bend ever so slightly, like those on the Schick Xtreme 3, as you press to address the contours of your face.
 Like many other pricier five-blade razors, this razor includes an aloe and vitamin E lubrication strip, a precision blade and above-average anti-clog slots, so don’t let the lower price fool you.
 It’s got all the trappings of comparable razors, just at a much more competitive price.
-The only downsides are the pivoting head can feel a bit flimsy and the flexible blades might be a leap too far for those accustomed to traditional blades.